 You’ve likely come across these before, but just in case, here is a very brief outline of the most common ISO Standards.

 Number one is the ISO 9001 Standard.
 This is the internationally recognised standard for quality management.
 It has been used by over 1 million business and ensures that they are consistently providing high-quality products and services.

 Another popular ISO Standard is the 14001 – Environmental Management.
 With the very real threats caused by climate change, it is now more important than ever for businesses to limit their environmental impact, and this standard aims to achieve just that, reducing waste and improving resource efficiency.

 In the modern world, the handling of data is common practice, and rife with opportunities for information security threats to corrupt or steal client’s data.
 ISO 27001 – Information Security Management helps ensure that this data is always protected whether online or offline.

 ISO 45001 is the last one we’re going to cover.
 It is the international standard for occupational health and safety.
 Its implementation helps businesses reduce the likelihood of accidents and breaches of legislation.

 ISO Standards are not the most user-friendly documents in the world if you aren’t familiar with the terminology.
-They contain a list of expectations which can be subject to misinterpretation.
+They contain a list of expectations that can be subject to misinterpretation.
 So, you probably don’t want the headache of implementing one of these systems yourself.
 It can be a laborious and trial-and-error exercise.
 After all, this time and energy would be better spent running your business.

 So, here’s where the ISO Consultant comes into play.
 ISO Consultants are experts who help businesses to implement Management Systems and achieve subsequent certification.
 It is highly beneficial to have the support of an ISO Consultant to walk you through the process and offer practical advice at every step of the way.